dniel/blogr-www/README.md

 Add how to do local development description.

 ## Production
-Add how to do a release into production
+Publish new docker image to DockerHub and Spinnaker will trigger a Pipeline that automaticaly deploys the image to development and beta kubernetes cluster.
+After waiting for user confirmation the pipeline if user approve release deploy it into the production cluster.

 ## Tech
 - Nginx